 This definition of desire as spiritual motion, as that which moves us along the path of our life (the “cammin di nostra vita” in the first verse of the Commedia), is the bedrock of the analysis of The Undivine Comedy, as you can see from the opening section of Chapter 2, culminating on page 26.

 But the pilgrim has a rejoinder for his guide.
-Primed by the lesson he learned from Marco Lombardo on the freedom of the will, he sees a pitfall in the description of the soul in motion, pursuing the beloved object until it gives the soul joy.
+Primed by the lesson that he recently learned from Marco Lombardo on the freedom of the will, he sees a pitfall in the description of the soul in motion, pursuing the beloved object until it gives the soul joy.
 If love is a natural response to something that is proffered to us from outside, how can there be merit in choosing a good or bad object of desire (Purg.
 18.43-45)?
 In other words, how can we be blamed if we choose to love a bad object?

 Here we see the lyric tradition collide with ethics: what happens if we incline in love toward something bad?
 Are we justified in saying that love forced us (as Francesa says)?
-Or do we still have a choice, even in what Dante — in the deterministic sonnet Io sono stato — calls the “palestra d’amore”?
+Or do we still have a choice, even in what Dante — in the deterministic sonnet Io sono stato — calls the “palestra d’amore” (Love’s arena)?
 Is love deterministic, as poets have averred forever?
 Does determinism therefore exist?
 Is the fault really in our stars after all?

 The collision that Dante dramatizes in Purgatorio 18 is one that he lived over the course of his youth as a poet, as he worked out the ethical implications inherent in the courtly love lyric.
-The story of how he moved from the answer that he gives to Dante da Maiano in the early 1280s, when he says that there is no way to oppose love, to the poet who can dramatize the problem itself in Purgatorio 18 is the story that I tell in my commentary to his lyric poetry.
+The story of how he moved from the answer that he gives to Dante da Maiano in the early 1280s, when he says that there is no way to oppose love, to the poet who can dramatize the problem itself in Purgatorio 18 is the story that I tell in my commentary on his lyric poetry.
 This is not an issue that Dante ethicizes only now, in the Commedia, for the first time.
-Rather, Dante here dramatizes the process of bringing an ethically-attuned philosophical mind into confrontation with the lyric tradition, an experience at the heart of his own intellectual formation.

 The pilgrim’s question leads to a discussion of free will (see Marco Lombardo’s discourse in Purgatorio 16).
 Virgilio uses the beautiful metaphor of free will as that which guards the threshold of assent: